Certification FAQ

 There are fees for BPI Certification, BPI Recertification, BPI Sublicensing, and BPI Membership.

-The Sublicensee will be a Reseller.
+If the Sublicensee is not a BPI Member: The Sublicensee will be a Reseller.
 The annual cost of a sublicense for a Reseller is $500/year USD per licensee, which will be prorated based on the original certificate’s expiration date.
 Either the licensee or sublicensee can be billed directly for this invoice.

-The BPI Membership and Licensing fee is due every year, with the cost dependent upon the selected membership level.
+Membership: The BPI Membership and Licensing fee is due every year, with the cost dependent upon the selected membership level.
 BPI offers different membership categories with varying benefits and annual costs to best fit the needs of member companies.
 Please visit BPI Membership for details on membership options and costs.

 What testing is required?

-All certifications and recertifications require, at a minimum, Heavy Metals / Fluorine / Cobalt, Ash (VOC), FTIR, and thickness and grammage (if applicable) measurements.
+All certifications and recertifications require, at a minimum, Regulated Metals / Fluorine / Cobalt, Ash (VOC), FTIR, and thickness and grammage (if applicable) measurements.
 These must have been conducted within the past 12 months.
 Depending on the specific formulation, other tests might be required on the end product or certain ingredients, as described below.
 These tests do not have an expiration date for validity purposes.

 Biodegradation testing measures the inherent ability of organic carbon in a material to be consumed by microorganisms and shows that the material or item will not accumulate in nature.